 higher sex drive than women?

-So here's some of his, and other researchers, conclusions:
+So below the video you can see some of his, and other researchers, conclusions:

 1 Men think more about sex than women

 No surprise there, I guess.
 But far from thinking about it every few minutes, most adult men under the age of 60 think about sex - well, how often would you guess?
 The answer is - at least once a day.
 Ho hum.
 Surprising, isn't it?

 Even so, women think abut sex one quarter as often.
 In other words, hardly at all....... but if this were true, the laws governing attraction (men do the chasing, for example) would hardly have any basis on which to exist.

 I think the power of sexual attraction is so strong that laws governing attraction between the sexes has to be based on the power of male testosterone.... because we all know men are sexier than women - as an average manifest reality.